-- At the UNE Library Services homepage select Social Work from the Search for Information by Major section.
+- At the UNE Library Services homepage select Social Work from the Library Services list in center of page

-- Click on Social Work Abstracts.
-(If you are accessing Social Work Abstracts from off-campus, you will be prompted for your last name and 14-digit barcode from your UNE ID card.)
+- Click on Social Work Abstracts, if you are accessing Social Work Abstracts from off-campus, you will be prompted for your username and password

-- Enter your keyword or phrase and click on Perform Search.
+- Enter your keyword or phrase and Search

 - Your term is located within article titles, abstracts, and subject headings